UriB1/DL-X-ray-Image-Classification/README.md

 ## Acknowledgments
 * The project database is hosted by Kaggle and can be accessed at the [attached link](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
-* During the project, the Google Collab platform was used to gain access to GPU's to train the various models.
+* During the project, the Google Collab platform was used to gain access to GPU's in order to train the various models.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.